 Caffeum Perfectus Minima Dual Boiler Espresso Machine by ACS

 1st-line normally does not carry sub-$2000 E61 dual boiler espresso machines because they are usually very lackluster in the steam department.
-Well, after seeing the Minima espresso machine in Rimini, Italy at the SIGEP trade show, we had two samples shipped in March of 2019.
+Well, after seeing the Caffeum Perfectus Minima beginner dual boiler espresso machine in Rimini, Italy at the SIGEP trade show, we had two samples shipped in March of 2019.
 We were delighted to finally find a tank model, E61 grouphead espresso machine that could sell for under $2000 USD AND has some really powerful steam!
 In fact, we did not want the so-called no-burn steam wands because the steam power would be diminished!
-Made proudly in Italy.
+The Caffeum Perfectus Minima is proudly made in Italy.

 - Steam boiler safety valve is set at 2.5 bar